 An Alexa report that looked at the domains for the top 250 websites revealed these results: Over 70 percent of the sites had domain names of 8 characters or less, and the average number of characters per domain was just over 7.
 You get the picture.

 New Top Level Domains (TLD)

-A white paper just released by NetNames, a UK-headquartered domain name management firm, suggests that by 2020 these new TLDs will fragment internet users into “communities of interest.”
+A white paper just released by NetNames, a UK-headquartered domain name management firm, suggests that these new TLDs will fragment internet users into “communities of interest.”
 Domain name endings like dot sport, dot news, and dot holiday will create areas of the internet specific to different interests.

 This will also influence browser-based navigation because the descriptive nature of the new domain extensions make them easy to remember for internet users.
 NetNames research showed that 59 percent of internet users expected it to get easier to find their interests through domain extensions like dot art.